What Does LED Tape Do?

 LED strip has been used in commercial applications for many years but until recently was deemed too expensive and complicated for household use.
 As the price of LEDs gradually decreases due to higher demand and mass production, LED strip is now more accessible.
 Easy to order, plug and play kits allow consumers to fit it themselves and many people are realising the full potential that LED strip has to offer.

 One of the fastest growing areas that LED strip is used is under kitchen cabinet use.
-The benefits of using the lighting strips here is that they can be cut to almost the exact lengths that are required (within 50mm).
+The benefits of using the lighting strips here is that they can be cut to almost the exact lengths that are required (usually within 50mm).
 Basic installations can be done in a matter of minutes as the strips can be stuck directly to the cabinets using the self adhesive backing.
-Then plug the power supply straight into a standard wall socket and the job is done.
+Then plug the power supply straight into a standard wall socket or wired into the mains and the job is done.

 For new users to LED strips, the options can seem daunting but most companies have now realised that there is no need to stock every type of strip available when one type will cover most applications.
-The most universal strip is the epoxy coated with SMD 5050 LEDs.
+The most universal strip type was SMD5050 which contains LED chips that are 5mm by 5mm in size.
 This version is available with 30 LEDs per metre or the super bright 60 LEDs per metre.
 Even when you have selected your type of strip, different variations exist as they are manufactured in different factories which have different quality control procedures.

-Controlling the strip can be done by using a basic on/off switch, a remote control or by using computer based software via a DMX decoder.
-The most advanced way is to control the lights from an Iphone or smart phone, this allows you to dim or change the colour of the strip in your kitchen from anywhere in the world!
+Controlling the strip can be done by using a basic on/off switch, a remote control, smartphone and many other controller types.
+The most advanced way is to control the lights from an Iphone or smartphone, this allows you to dim or change the colour of the strip in your room from anywhere in the world!
 This is a great way to frighten the rest of the household when on holiday or working away.

-LED strips can be supplied in very short runs ranging from just 50mm up to 100’s of metres.
+LED tape lighting can be supplied in very short runs ranging from just 50mm up to 100’s of metres.
 The use of hard wired, heavy duty power supplies must be used on longer runs.
-Hard wired installations should be done by a qualified electrician but shorter runs (around 10 metres) can be done by almost anyone as no tools or electrical knowledge is required.
+Hard wired installations should be done by a qualified electrician but shorter runs (around 10 metres) can be done by almost anyone by using plug-in power suppliers as no tools or electrical knowledge is required.